JY-Dev/ColorCodeDialog/README.md

-# ColorCodeDialog
+# ColorPicker
 You can get the code value of the color you want.
-In Android studio
+In Android

 ### Library Version